Glossary

 What Is a Scaffold?

-Scaffolds are widely used in the construction industry to provide support for safe working platforms or to allow access when this cannot be achieved at ground level.
-Scaffold structures are temporary and consist of scaffolding, the components used to construct.
-The term “scaffolding” refers to the components such as tubes, couplers, frames and other materials.
+Scaffolds give construction crews a safe working platform, or access to areas that can't be reached from ground level.
+The structures themselves are temporary, built from scaffolding components.
+"Scaffolding" refers to those components: tubes, couplers, frames and other materials.
 Under the Work Health and Safety Act (WHS), scaffolding is classed as plant.

 Types of Scaffolds

-While builders and the construction industry first come to mind as people who use scaffolds, scaffolds are also required by the film and TV industry.
-Scaffolds are also used by other sectors, for example, window cleaners, house renovators and civil engineers.
-The type of scaffold depends on where and how it is being used.
+Builders and the wider construction industry come to mind first, but they are far from the only users.
+The film and TV industry relies on scaffolds too, as do window cleaners, house renovators and civil engineers.
+Which type you need depends on where and how it will be used.

-Single scaffolding is mainly used for working on brick constructions and is also known as bricklayers’ scaffolding.
-It consists of ledgers, standards, putlogs etc., and is erected parallel to the wall at a distance of around 1.2 metres.
-The standards are about 2 to 2.5 metres apart.
-Vertical ledgers connect the standards at intervals of 1.2 to 1.5 m.
-Putlogs rest in holes in the wall and are placed at intervals of 1.2 to 1.5 metres.
+Single scaffolding is used mainly for working on brick constructions, which is why it is also called bricklayers' scaffolding.
+It consists of ledgers, standards, putlogs and so on, and is erected parallel to the wall at a distance of around 1.2 metres.
+The standards sit about 2 to 2.5 metres apart.
+Vertical ledgers connect them at intervals of 1.2 to 1.5 m, and putlogs rest in holes in the wall at intervals of 1.2 to 1.5 metres.

-Double scaffolding or independent scaffolding is most often used for stone masonry and is also referred to as mason’s scaffolding.
-It is difficult to make holes in a stone wall for putlogs; therefore, two rows of scaffolding are constructed for strength.
-The first row is 20 – 30 centimetres away from the wall, and the second is 1 metre out from the first.
-Finally, putlogs that are supported by both frames are added.
-Rakers and cross braces add further reinforcement.
+Double scaffolding, or independent scaffolding, is the usual choice for stone masonry and is also known as mason's scaffolding.
+Because cutting holes in a stone wall for putlogs is difficult, two rows of scaffolding are built instead for added strength.
+The first row sits 20 to 30 centimetres from the wall, the second a metre out from the first.
+Putlogs supported by both frames are then added, with rakers and cross braces providing further reinforcement.

-Cantilever scaffolding or single frame scaffolding has standards supported on a series of needles taken out through holes in the wall.
+Cantilever scaffolding, or single frame scaffolding, has standards supported on a series of needles taken out through holes in the wall.
 With double frame scaffolding, needles are strutted inside the floors through openings.
-Cantilever scaffolding is generally used when the ground cannot support standards, when the ground near the wall must be free of traffic or when an upper part of a wall is being constructed.
+Cantilever scaffolding tends to be used when the ground cannot support standards, when the ground near the wall must stay free of traffic, or when an upper part of a wall is being constructed.

-Suspended scaffolding consists of a working platform suspended from the roof by chains or wire ropes and can be raised or lowered as desired.
-This type of scaffolding is used chiefly for pointing, repair work, painting etc.
+Suspended scaffolding consists of a working platform hung from the roof by chains or wire ropes, which can be raised or lowered as needed.
+It is used chiefly for pointing, repair work, painting and similar tasks.

-Trestle scaffolding is made up of a platform supported on movable ladders or tripods.
-This type is generally used for interior work, such as repairs and decorating, up to a height of 5 metres.
+Trestle scaffolding is a platform supported on movable ladders or tripods.
+It is generally used for interior work — repairs and decorating — up to a height of 5 metres.

-Steel scaffolding or fitting scaffolds are constructed with steel tubes attached by couplers or fittings and is very easy to erect or dismantle.
-Although it is more costly than other types of scaffolding, it is also safer.
-Thanks to its strength, durability and fire resistance, steel scaffolding is widely used.
+Steel scaffolding, or fitting scaffolds, is built from steel tubes joined by couplers or fittings, and it is very easy to erect or dismantle.
+It costs more than the alternatives, but it is also safer.
+Its strength, durability and fire resistance make it a widely used option.

-The lifespan of a scaffold depends on the materials from which it is constructed.
+How long a scaffold lasts depends on the materials it is built from.
 As a rough estimate, a high-quality steel scaffold should last for around 25 years.

 The Law: Scaffold Inspection Requirements

-Scaffold inspection and testing are a legal requirement.
-Therefore, they should be carried out by a competent person who has the necessary knowledge, experience, and appropriate training for the type of scaffold.
-This competency is generally the Construction Industry Scaffolders Record Scheme (CISRS) qualification.
+Scaffold inspection and testing are a legal requirement, so they must be carried out by a competent person — someone with the knowledge, experience and appropriate training for the type of scaffold involved.
+For construction businesses, keeping these inspections on schedule is a core part of staying compliant.
+That competency usually comes from the Construction Industry Scaffolders Record Scheme (CISRS) qualification.

-Platforms used for construction work from which a person may fall 2 meters or more are covered by the Health and Safety Executive’s (HSE) regulations for working at height.
-The HSE also accepts the guidance of the NASC: SG4:15 Fall Prevention for Scaffolding Work.
+Platforms used for construction work from which a person may fall 2 metres or more fall under the Health and Safety Executive's (HSE) regulations for working at height.
+The HSE also accepts the guidance set out in NASC SG04, preventing falls in scaffolding operations.

-A professional scaffolding inspector will ensure that the scaffolding is safely designed and constructed and will reduce the risk of accidents.
-In addition, a professional inspection may be required to comply with the conditions of a construction insurance policy.
+A professional scaffolding inspector confirms that the scaffold is safely designed and constructed, reducing the risk of accidents.
+An inspection may also be required to satisfy the conditions of a construction insurance policy.

 Work at Height Regulations 2005: When And How Should Scaffolding Be Inspected?

-According to the Work at Height Regulations 2005 the inspections must be carried out on site after assembly and at seven-day intervals.
-Scaffolds must be inspected before use and confirmed in the initial inspection report or in a handover certificate.
-It is equally important that scaffolds must be inspected after events that could affect the safety of the scaffold, such as alterations, adverse weather conditions, or an earthquake.
+The Work at Height Regulations 2005 require inspections on site after assembly and then at seven-day intervals.
+A scaffold must be inspected before use, with the result confirmed in the initial inspection report or a handover certificate.
+Inspections are equally important after any event that could affect safety — alterations, adverse weather or an earthquake among them.

-The health and safety executive (HSE) scaffold inspection checklist is very comprehensive.
-For example, a scaffold inspector will check:
+The Health and Safety Executive (HSE) scaffold inspection checklist is thorough.
+An inspector will check, for example:

 Basic Scaffold Inspection Checklist